artist27/Multithreading/README.md

-# Finding Prime Number use Multithreading With C#
+# Finding Prime Number use Multithreading With C-Sharp